-3. The implications of the global COVID-19 pandemic constitute good cause for the Prosecution's deadline to be extended by one month, so that it is due on 30 April 2020.

-4. In particular, the Prosecution is compelled to make this application due to the 13 March 2020 decision by the Court's administrative authorities, on advice from the Host State and the Crisis Management Team, to physically close the ICC Headquarters premises from 17 March 2020 until 31 March 2020.
+- 2. On 2 March 2020, the Comoros filed its request in this situation for judicial review of the Prosecutor's revised final decision pursuant to rule 108(3).
+On 6 March 2020, the Pre-Trial Chamber issued an order setting a timetable for further submissions from the legal representatives of victims, the Prosecution, and the Comoros.
+At present, the legal representatives are required to file their observations by 3 April 2020, the Prosecution to file its response to the Comoros and the legal representatives by 10 April 2020, and the Comoros to file any reply to the Prosecution by 24 April 2020. - 3.
+The implications of the global COVID-18 pandemic constitute good cause for these deadlines to be extended by one month, so that the legal representatives' observations are due on 4 May 2020 (because 3 May 2020 is a Sunday), the Prosecution's response to the Comoros is due on 11 May 2020, and any reply by the Comoros to the Prosecution is due on 25 May 2020. - 4.
+In particular, the Prosecution is compelled to make this application due to the 13 March 2020 decision by the Court's administrative authorities, on advice from the Host State and the Crisis Management Team, to physically close the ICC Headquarters premises from 17 March 2020 until 31 March 2020.
 Staff members are expected to work remotely during this time (and possibly longer if the measures are extended), and only critical staff will be authorised to access the building.
 On 15 March 2020, furthermore, the Court authorities informed staff that the Host State authorities had announced additional and stricter measures including the closure of schools and universities.
 Like other organs of the Court, and society more generally, the Prosecution is doing its best to address the disruption which has been caused.
-Nonetheless, it notes that staff members are already obliged by the situation to care for
+Nonetheless, it notes that staff members are already obliged by the situation to care for children at the same time as they seek to discharge their professional obligations, and a number of staff are themselves sick or acting as primary carers from other family members who are sick.
+There is real potential for others to be similarly affected in the coming weeks.

-1 See ICC-01/18-12.
+1 See ICC-01/13-100.

-2 See ICC-01/18-14.
+2 See ICC-01/13-101